ko-eric/signifyd-ruby/README.md

 gem 'signifyd'
 ```

 Now that you have installed the gem.
-Go ahead and configured your API-key.
+Go ahead and configure your API-key.
 In a Rails application, you can create a file `config/initializers/signifyd.com` and include this line.

 ```ruby
 require 'signifyd'